gragusa/CovarianceMatrices.jl/README.md

 - `HC0`
     - This is Hal White (1982) robust variance estimator
 - `HC1`
-    - This is equal to `H0` multiplyed it by n/(n-p), where n is the sample size and p is the number of parameters in the model.
+    - This is equal to `H0` multiplyed it by _n/(n-p)_, where n is the sample size and _p_ is the number of parameters in the model.
 - `HC2`
-    - A modification of HC0 that involves dividing the squared residual by 1-h, where h is the leverage for the case (Horn, Horn and Duncan, 1975)
+    - A modification of `HC0` that involves dividing the squared residual by _1-h_, where h is the leverage for the case (Horn, Horn and Duncan, 1975)
 - `HC3`
-    - A modification of HC0 that approximates a jackknife estimator.
-Squared residuals are divided by the square of 1-h (Davidson and Mackinnon, 1993).
+    - A modification of `HC0` that approximates a jackknife estimator.
+Squared residuals are divided by the square of _1-h_ (Davidson and Mackinnon, 1993).
 - `HC4`
-    - A modification of HC0 that divides the squared residuals by 1-h to a power that varies according to h, n, and p, with an upper limit of 4 (Cribari-Neto, 2004).
+    - A modification of `HC0` that divides the squared residuals by _1-h_ to a power that varies according to _h_, _n_, and _p_.
+(Cribari-Neto, 2004).
 - `HC4m`
-    - Similar to HC4 but with smaller bias (Cribari-Neto and Da Silva, 2011)
+    - Similar to `HC4` but with smaller bias (Cribari-Neto and Da Silva, 2011)
 - `HC5`
-    - A modification of HC0 that divides the squared residuals by 1-h to a power that varies according to h, n, and p, with an upper limit of 4 (Cribari-Neto, 2004).
+    - A modification of `HC0` that divides the squared residuals by the square of _1-h_ to a power that varies according to _h_, _n_, and _p_.
+(Cribari-Neto, 2004).
 (Cribari-Neto, Souza and Vasconcellos, 2007)

 Example: